 Final Thoughts on Critical Thinking Questions

-Although it's common to get torn between making two or more choices, nobody wants to make the wrong decisions.
-The only thing you can do to avoid this is to use critical thinking questions to examine your situation.
+Although it's common to get torn between making two or more choices, nobody wants to make the wrong decision.
+The only thing you can do to avoid this is use critical thinking questions to examine your situation.
 The answers to these questions will help you make informed decisions and help you comprehend crucial matters in your life.

 Want to learn more about critical thinking and decision-making using a real-life example?
 Here is how Jeff Bezos uses critical thinking to make some of the most challenging life decisions.